juswaldy/annotheta/README.md

 The dream prototype version will have the following functionalities:

 - Working with a single image file or a zip file
-- Continuing previous work
+- Continuing previously saved work
-- Feature store is pandas + single csv
+- Frontend will show updated splines in real time
 - 3 modes: Polygon, Spline, Region
   - Polygon: straight lines connecting segmentation points
   - Spline: centripetal Catmull-Rom curves connecting the points
   - Region: easily selectable contour regions
+- Feature store is pandas + single csv
 - Deployed on kubernetes cluster
 - Model Trainer will be continually updated based on Analyzer and Performance Monitor
 - Frontend will record speed metrics